originphp/website/source/docs/development/configuration.md

 ## DotEnv

-By default OriginPHP will look for a `.env.php` file in the your `config` folder.
-However, if you need to use `.env` script, then in your `config/bootstrap.php` you can add the following code:
+By default OriginPHP will look for a `.env.php` file in the your `config` folder, this has been designed due to the overhead in parsing a traditional.env, but most frequently it not used beyond setting simple values.
+However, if you need to use a `.env` script, then in your `config/bootstrap.php` you can add the following code:

 ```php
 use Origin\Core\DotEnv;